A guide to tracing, consolidating and transferring your pensions

 With many of us having multiple workplace pensions from the different jobs we’ve held, as well as perhaps a personal pension, planning for your retirement can sometimes feel overwhelming.
-However, it is possible to put all of these pots in one easily manageable placealso known as pension consolidation.
-Here’s our guide on how to get a clearer view of your retirement.
+Here’s our guide on how to get a clearer view, including consolidating old pensions into one pot.

 What is pension consolidation?